auroraGPT-ANL/MCQ-and-SFT-code/HELSINKI_LUMI_SETUP.md

 ## README: Setting Up Conda on LUMI

-To use Conda properly on Lumi:
+On Lumi everything is executed in containers, so you'll create a container with your conda env and then exec that container.

 ### 1. Add these lines to your `~/.bashrc`

-At the very bottom of `~/.bashrc`, add:
+At the bottom of your `~/.bashrc`, add:

 ```bash
 # Load shared conda module